yugabyte/yugabyte-db/doc/cypher-query-language.rst

 String
 """"""

-Both 'single-quoted' and "double-quoted" string formats are supported.
+Both ``'single-quoted'`` and ``"double-quoted"`` string formats are supported.
+Only UTF-8 encoding is allowed.

 The folowing escape sequences are defined.
-Other escape sequences will cause an parse error.
+Other escape sequences will cause a parse error.

 +-----------------+-----------------------------------------------------+
 | Escape sequence | Character represented                               |